 Ann Schofield is a tenant of Sandbourne and served as a Board member throughout the year.
-Her tenancy is on normal commercial terms similar to all other tenants, and she cannot use her position to her advantage.
+Her tenancy is on normal commercial terms similar to all other tenants and she cannot use her position to her advantage.

-Wendy Wells is a tenant of Sandbourne and was co-opted to the Board in May 2022, but resigned due to ill health in November 2022.
-Her tenancy is on normal commercial terms similar to all other tenants, and she could not use her position to her advantage.
+Daniel Gatehouse is a tenant of Sandbourne and was co-opted to the Board in May 2024.
+His tenancy is on normal commercial terms similar to all other tenants and he cannot not use his position to his advantage.